AS7R0SK133SS/AS7R0SK133SS/README.md

   ⌇

-                                                                                                                                                                                 𓏵 i am horrible at startING conversations so you have to walk up to me and start it first, i may be awkward at first tho !!
+                                                                                                                                                                                 𓏵 i am horrible at starting conversations so you have to walk up to me and start it first, i may be awkward at first tho!!

   𓏵 c+h freely unless stated not 2